Kingwood Township, New Jersey: Local government

 Kingwood Township operates under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form.
 The Township Committee is comprised of three members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 The Mayor is elected by the Committee from among its members and serves a one-year term, as does the Deputy Mayor.
 The Mayor serves as the Chairperson of the Committee and votes as an equal member, but has no other special powers.

-As of 2023, members of the Kingwood Township Committee are Mayor Andrew Russano Jr. (R, term on committee ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Maureen Syrnick (R, term on committee and as deputy mayor ends 2023) and Lance Riggio (R, 2025).
+As of 2026, members of the Kingwood Township Committee are Mayor Paymon Jelvani (R, term on committee ends December 31, 2026; term as mayor ends 2026), Deputy Mayor Shana Taylor (R, term on committee ends 2027) and Frank Floyd (R, term on committee ends December 31, 2028).